yogeshhk/BharatVidya/Awesome_samskrit.md

 - [वैदिक गणितम् - Vasant Patil](https://www.youtube.com/playlist?list=PLL7hynOJqNcTdQ1-P3sxut67hZFANxs4t)
 - [Shaastra Setu Sanskrit Club IIT Roorkee](https://www.youtube.com/playlist?list=PLjFz5TMhii5rSF0DGqrD-atPq0wMn_O1k)
 - [Battle For Sanskrit Infinity Foundation Official](https://www.youtube.com/playlist?list=PLGQElwzyJxty6OI0BeJf88mFbQtR1smoM)

+## How to Contribute

+1. **Fork the Repository**: Click on the 'Fork' button at the top right of this repository page.
+2. **Clone the Forked Repository**: Clone the repository to your local machine using `git clone <your-forked-repo-url>`.
+3. **Create a New Branch**: Create a new branch for your changes using `git checkout -b <new-branch-name>`.
+4. **Make Changes**: Add your changes and improvements.
+5. **Commit Changes**: Commit your changes with a meaningful commit message using `git commit -m "Description of changes"`.
+6. **Push Changes**: Push your changes to your forked repository using `git push origin <new-branch-name>`.
+7. **Submit a Pull Request**: Go to the original repository and submit a pull request.
+Provide a detailed description of your changes and any relevant information.

+Contributions are welcome!
+Please ensure your pull requests are well-documented and align with the overall content and style of the repository.

+---

+Dive into the fascinating world of Sanskrit and explore the wealth of resources available to enrich your knowledge and appreciation of this ancient language!